 Learn how to arrange batteries to increase voltage or gain higher load currents.

-Most battery chemistries lend themselves to serial and parallel connection.
-It is important to use the same battery type with equal voltage and capacity (Ah) and never mix different makes and sizes.
+Most battery chemistries lend themselves to series and parallel connection.
+It is important to use the same battery type with equal voltage and capacity (Ah) and never to mix different makes and sizes.
 A weaker cell would cause an imbalance.
-This is especially critical in a serial configuration because a battery is only as strong as the weakest link in a chain.
+This is especially critical in a series configuration because a battery is only as strong as the weakest link in the chain.
 An analogy is a chain in which the links represent the cells of a battery connected in series (Figure 1).

-Chain links represent cells in series to increase voltage, doubling a link denote parallel connection to boost current loading.
+Chain links represent cells in series to increase voltage, doubling a link denotes parallel connection to boost current loading.

-A weak cell may not quit immediately but will get exhausted more quickly than the strong ones when in continued use.
-On charge, the low cell fills up before the strong ones because there is less to fill and remains in over-charge longer than the others.
-On discharge, the weak cell is empty first and gets hammered by the stronger brothers.
-Cells in multi-packs must be matched, especially when used for demanding industrial applications.
+A weak cell may not fail immediately but will get exhausted more quickly than the strong ones when on a load.
+On charge, the low cell fills up before the strong ones because there is less to fill and it remains in over-charge longer than the others.
+On discharge, the weak cell empties first and gets hammered by the stronger brothers.
+Cells in multi-packs must be matched, especially when used under heavy loads.
 (See BU-803a: Cell Mismatch, Balancing).

-Li-manganese and other lithium-based systems often use voltages of 3.70V and higher.
-This has less to do with chemistry than marketing.
-For operational purposes they serve as 3.60V cells.
-Low internal resistance keeps the voltage high under load and this advantage is utilized to increase the voltage and watt-hour (Wh).
+Li-manganese and other lithium-based systems often use cell voltages of 3.7V and higher.
+This has less to do with chemistry than promoting a higher watt-hour (Wh), which is made possible with a higher voltage.
+The argument goes that a low internal cell resistance keeps the voltage high under load.
+For operational purposes these cells go as 3.6V candidates.
 (See BU-303 Confusion with Voltages)

 Portable equipment needing higher voltages use battery packs with two or more cells connected in series.
-Figure 2 shows a battery pack with four 1.20V nickel-based cells in series to produce 4.8V.
-In comparison, a six-cell lead acid string with 2V/cell will generate 12V, and four Li-ion with 3.60V/cell will give 14.40V.
+Figure 2 shows a battery pack with four 1.2V nickel-based cells in series, also known as 4S, to produce 4.8V.
+In comparison, a six-cell lead acid string with 2V/cell will generate 12V, and four Li-ion with 3.6V/cell will give 14.4V.

-Figure 2: Serial connection of four cells (4S)
+Figure 2: Series connection of four cells (4S).